 “NO!” he roared, unwilling to believe it, but even so he knew it to be true.
 “No, no, no!
 NO!
 He is NOT alive!
 He is NOT INSIDE ME!”

 Harry rose quickly.
-He briefly thought that perhaps he should have told him this news elsewhere, but he knew that he would have never managed to pull James away from Al's bedside without telling him why.
+He briefly thought that perhaps he should have told him this news elsewhere, but he knew that he would never have managed to pull James away from Al's bedside without telling him why.
 It was inevitable that their conversation would take place at St. Mungo's, but Harry could at least try to help James contain himself as to not attract the attention of the hospital workers.
 He went to James' side and tried to pry his hands away from his face.

 “Shh,” he tried to say soothingly to him.
 “Quiet, James.
 Just calm down.”